YeahNotSewerSide/DuinoCoin_cluster/README.md

-# DuinoCoin miner and cluster
+# DuinoCoin cluster

+Since there is limitation for mining devices on Duco's server, that cluster will let you use all you calculating power,

+even if you have already exceeded max connections per account.

 To start it you can use any python ide, I suggest pydroid 3 or you can also use termux